developer-zebra/developer-zebra-site/src/ehs/3-0/guide/setup/index.md

 <img alt="" style="height:350px" src="prefs_3.png"/>

-For scenarios that require even more security, EHS offers Secure and Kiosk modes, which are documented in the [Advanced Features]() section.
+For scenarios that require even more security, EHS offers Kiosk mode, which is documented in the [Advanced Features]() section.
 For a complete usage reference for the `enterprisehomescreen.xml` configuration file, please see the [Advanced Settings](../settings) section.

 -----